ucsd-cse131-sp17/written-test-2/README.md

 # Written Test 2

-## Logistics
+# Overview

 All work on this test is to be done alone.
 If you look things up on the Web, cite them.
 You can't get help from classmates, tutors, friends, or mentors on answering the content of these questions.
-If you're stuck on some technical issue (like one of the provided compilers doesn't run, or you aren't sure about some OCaml syntax), ask the staff.
+If you're stuck on some technical issue, ask the staff.
 Don't post public questions about this assignment on Piazza.

 You'll submit all your answers in plain text in a file in this directory, to each question's corresponding text file, and push by the deadline.
 For